 MMSc students may wish to apply for the Cooperative Education Program in Management Sciences in their first term of study.
 Details on eligibility and requirements can be found at Graduate Studies Co-op Program.

 Each program has its own admission requirements, deadlines, and often separate review committees.
-Change of program within the department or from another department/ faculty, may be considered after successful completion of no less than one full term in the program you were granted admission to.
+Change of program within the department or from another department/ faculty, may be considered after successful completion of no less than one full academic term in the program you were originally admitted to.

 You may be starting your graduate studies in the Master of Management Sciences (MMSc) program with plans to move forward to the Master of Applied Science (MASc) research program.

-Some faculty members prefer to commit to a graduate research student after reviewing the student's fall term academic results at the graduate level.
+Some students as well as faculty members prefer to commit to a graduate research supervision after completion of first term academic studies at the graduate level.
 If this is the case for you, your first one or two terms will be spent completing the core course requirements, meeting with faculty, discussing, refining your research proposals and interests, and taking the time to find an appropriate supervisor, all of which will strengthen your academic skills and your research goals and better prepare you for research study.

 Once you have secured a supervisor he/she can request a program change from MMSc to MASc.
-Your successfully completed MSCI courses can then be credited toward your MASc degree requirements.
+Your successfully completed MSCI courses can then be tranferred for credit toward your MASc degree requirements.

 Students admitted to Master's program in a department or faculty other than Management Sciences, Faculty of Engineering, who wish to change to MMSc, are expected to successfully complete their first term in the program they were admitted into.
 Based on the results of that term the department of Management Sciences may consider a program change.

-Students who wish to be considered for this do need to be aware of the program requirements in Management Sciences, and understand that only one course outside of Management Sciences can be considered for credit toward their final degree.
-We usually suggest you try to enrol in one or two MSCI courses of your choice to allow you to better assess the suitability of the program change, and allow for those courses to be credited fully toward your degree requirements if the change is approved.
+Students who wish to be considered for this do need to be aware of the program requirements in Management Sciences, and understand that only one course outside of Management Sciences will be considered for credit toward their final degree.
+It is suggested that you find out from your home department if you may enrol in one or two MSCI courses of your choice to provide you the opportunity to better assess the suitability of the program change, and allow for those courses to be credited fully toward your MMSC degree requirements if the change of program is approved.

-Transfer students from other graduate programs in the University of Waterloo are not eligible to apply for the Management Sciences graduate studies co-op program.
+Transfer students from other graduate programs in the University of Waterloo are not eligible for the Management Sciences graduate studies co-op program.

 Note: Any program changes or changes to enrolment status must be approved by the department associate chair for graduate studies, The associate dean of engineering and Graduate Studies and Post-Doctoral Affairs (GSPA).
-Please be sure to have your form signed by your current department Graduate Officer before submitting the request for consideration.
+Please be sure to have your form signed by your current department Graduate Officer before submitting the request for consideration to Management Sciences administrators.